misje/opencti-wazuh-connector/docs/source/alert_search.rst

 .. note:: The indicator pattern is not used at all.
 .. note:: If the indicator is based on more than one observable, only the first
-          relationship is taked into    consideration.
+          relationship is taken into    consideration.

 .. autoclass:: wazuh.search::AlertSearcher.query_file
    :members: